 Have you been told that you have problems trusting others in relationships?
-Do you know you’re difficult to please?
+Do you know if you’re difficult to please?
 Do you set unrealistic expectations in your relationships?
 Or do you avoid intimacy because you’re scared of being hurt?

 Although you may desperately want love and to be loved, trust issues will make you unwilling to emotionally attach to someone because you don’t want to get hurt.

 In many cases, trust issues come from past hurts that occurred in previous romantic relationships or from unhealthy family relationships during childhood.
 Or both.
 This will, of course, depend on your specific circumstances.